CVE-2010-3333 vulnerability in Microsoft Products

 Vulnerability Analysis

 CVE-2010-3333 can be exploited with local system access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 1.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is a Memory Corruption Vulnerability?